 ECONOMIC CONTRIBUTIONS

-• Hayek was known for his defense of classical liberalism and free-market capitalism against socialist and collectivist thought.
+Hayek is widely known for his defense of classical liberalism and free market capitalism in opposition to socialist and collectivist economic systems.

 RECOGNITIONS & FELLOWSHIPS